AMBER

 WHERE TO FIND

-The main source of amber can be found just west of Kaliningrad, Russia.
+The main source can be found just west of Kaliningrad, Russia.
 Amber from this region is found in clay about 100 feet below the surface.
 The second-largest source of amber is in the Baltic region.
 Baltic amber comes from the seabed and is often found washed up onshore.
-Baltic amber is known for its beautiful golden colors.
+It is known for its beautiful golden colors.
 The Dominican Republic is known for having rare blue-colored amber.
-Dominican Republic amber is considerably younger than other varieties of amber.
-Italy, Romania, China, Japan, Burma (Myanmar), Mexico, Canada, and the United States are also known to have amber deposits.
+Dominican Republic amber is considerably younger than other varieties.
+Italy, Romania, China, Japan, Burma (Myanmar), Mexico, Canada, and the United States are also known to have deposits.

 New Jersey Amber, sometimes called Raritan amber, is amber found in the Raritan and Magothy Formations of the Central Atlantic (Eastern) coast of the United States.
 It is dated to the Late Cretaceous, Turonian age, based on pollen analysis of the host formations.